5roop/task13/README.md

 # Addendum 2022-06-10T14:19:24

 The temporal data is quite good on small samples.
-On larger there is some jitter; some words are exactly timed, some are early, some late.
+On larger there is some jitter.

+# Addendum 2022-06-13T07:33:51

+I checked the performance once again on [this file](audio/s1iBR07bVrg_clipped.wav): at 1,2,3, and 4 minutes the transcriptions and audio match exactly.
+At 10 and 9 minutes the transcriptions are _leading_ for 3 seconds.
+At 8 minutes, the mismatch is only 1 second.

+I think the way forward is to add another loop and segment files into shorter segments.
+Then these segments can be processed with existing machinery exactly.